Bombing of Rabaul (November 1943): First raids on Rabaul

 As a part of Operation Cartwheel, in the fall of 1943 the U.S. Fifth Air Force, the Royal Australian Air Force and the Royal New Zealand Air Force, all under the command of General George Kenney, began a sustained bombing campaign against the airfields and port of Rabaul.
-The initial mission was delivered by 349 aircraft on 12 October 1943, but it could not be followed up immediately due to bad weather.
+The initial mission was delivered by 349 aircraft on 12 October 1943, but it could not be followed up immediately because of bad weather.
 A single raid by 50 B-25 Mitchell medium bombers reached the target on 18 October.
 Sustained attacks resumed on 23 October, culminating in a large raid on 2 November.